tc39/proposal-unified-intl-numberformat/README.md

 The syntax was discussed in #3.

 - `style` receives the string value "unit"
-- `unit` receives a string measure unit identifier, defined in [UTS #35](http://unicode.org/reports/tr35/tr35-general.html#Unit_Elements).
+- `unit` receives a string measurement unit identifier, defined in [UTS #35, Part 2, Section 6](http://unicode.org/reports/tr35/tr35-general.html#Unit_Elements).
 See also the [full list of unit identifiers](https://unicode.org/repos/cldr/tags/latest/common/validity/unit.xml).
     - Note: currently this is restricted to single units as listed in the CLDR specification.
 If there is sufficient demand, a future proposal could add ways to combine units, such as compound units.
 Note that certain compound units, such as "meters per second", are already available as standalone units in CLDR.
 - `unitDisplay`, named after the corresponding setting for currencies, `currencyDisplay`, takes either "narrow", "short", or "long".